f-alonso-vendrell/DarkMatterOrbits/README.md

 Repo for Dark Matter orbits crossing Normal Matter objects until better repo is found

-Here you can find the paper in which I describe the Dark Matter interaction with dense normal matter objects and a simulator in which you can configure a layered sphere setting densitiy on each of the layers to validate the hypothetical dark matter particle trajectory
+Here you can find the paper in which I describe the Dark Matter interaction with dense normal matter objects and a simulator in which you can configure a layered sphere setting density on each of the layers to validate the hypothetical dark matter particle trajectory

 # Simulator